JetBrains/resharper-devguide/Features/XmlLike.md

 ---
+title: Working with XML-like files
 ---

-# Working with XML-like files

 ReSharper comes with support for XML and XML-specific notations such as HTML, XAML and Web.config editing.
 Consequently, you can use the ReSharper API in order to manipulate XML documents.